 Birth Injuries and Military Medical Malpractice

-Medical malpractice in the context of the military can look different than medical malpractice that occurs in regular civilian courts.
-These kinds of cases are conducted in front of a judge in federal court, rather than in front of a jury.
+Medical malpractice cases involving a military hospital or practitioner are conducted in front of a judge in federal court, rather than in front of a jury as in civilian courts.

-In military settings, there is a different set of regulations regarding who can and cannot bring a medical malpractice suit against a hospital or practitioner.
+In a military setting, there is a different set of regulations regarding who can and cannot pursue a medical malpractice suit.
 In order for a suit to succeed, clients must hire attorneys that have specific experience in handling military medical malpractice cases.